webduinoio/micropython-espnow/docs/library/espnow.rst

     sta, ap = wifi_reset()

-  Remember that a soft reset occurs every time you connect to the device repl and when you type ``ctrl-D``.
+  Remember that a soft reset occurs every time you connect to the device REPL and when you type ``ctrl-D``.

-- **STA_IF and AP_IF always operate on the same channel:** the AP_IF wil change channel when you connect to a wifi network; regardless of the channel you set for the AP_IF (see `Attention Note 3
+- **STA_IF and AP_IF always operate on the same channel:** the AP_IF will change channel when you connect to a wifi network; regardless of the channel you set for the AP_IF (see `Attention Note 3
   <https://docs.espressif.com/